 At the end of the course, grace days will be applied automatically in a way that maximizes your score.
 You do not have to specify which assignments to apply them to when submitting your work.

-When grace days are not applied (during the score maximization), late submissions will incur a penalty of 10% per day (rounded up to the nearest 24-hour period) of the assignment's total points.
+When grace days are not applied (during the score maximization), late submissions will incur a penalty of 10% per day (rounded up to the nearest 24 hours) of the assignment's total points.

 Example: 25 hours late will incur a penalty of 20%, i.e., your final score for the assignment will be multiplied by 80%.

-⚠️ Late work will not be accepted after 72 hours past the original deadline.
+In any case, no late work will be accepted after 72 hours past the deadline (unless explicitly permitted).

 Make-up exams: We offer accommodations for legitimate conflicts with the exams, but you must submit a formal request via email to both instructors — including supporting documentation — at least a week before the exam.
 Emergencies will be handled on a case-by-case basis.
 If your request is approved, you will be allowed to take a make-up exam, typically scheduled within a week of the original date.

-Please post all general questions regarding lectures, problem sets, programming assignments, exams, or course logistics on Campuswire rather than emailing the course staff, so that all students can benefit from the discussion.
-You may choose to post anonymously to your classmates; however, the instructors will always be able to see the author of a post.
+Post publicly on Campuswire for all general questions regarding lectures, assignments/projects, exams, or course logistics, rather than emailing the course staff.
+This ensures that everyone in the class can benefit from the public discussion.
+You may post anonymously if you prefer (but note that the course staff will always be able to see the author).

-You are expected to regularly monitor Campuswire for course announcements, as well as responses to your classmates' questions since repeated Q&A will be a waste of shared resources.
-The course staff will also regularly monitor Campuswire and aim to respond within 24 hours (excluding weekends).
+You are expected to monitor Campuswire regularly for course announcements, as well as responses to your classmates' questions since repeated Q&A will be a waste of shared resources.
+The course staff will also monitor Campuswire regularly and aim to respond within one business day.

 That said, the class benefits greatly when students help answer each other's questions.
 A 1% bonus point will be awarded to selected students at the end of the course based on overall contributions on Campuswire (considering statistics and quality).